 Can you really travel on the cheap in Dubai?

-It’s certainly no backpackers paradise when it comes to longer term stays, but if you are passing through Dubai on a shoestring budget, don’t dismiss Dubai as simply a transit stop.
+It’s certainly no backpacker’s paradise when it comes to longer-term stays.
+However, if you are passing through Dubai on a shoestring budget, don’t dismiss Dubai as simply a transit stop.
 Get out of DXB and come explore!

 There are plenty of things to see and do for free in Dubai, as well as budget accommodation options and cheaper alternatives from transport to takeaway dinners that may still get you through the city of gold while watching those purse strings.

-Unlike many city’s where the cheapest way of getting around town is on your own two feet, this option really isn’t all that practical in Dubai.
+Unlike many cities where the cheapest way of getting around town is on your own two feet, this option really isn’t all that practical in Dubai.

 Whilst there are areas around town where you can walk extensively, such as around the Downtown Dubai/Dubai Mall, or around the Dubai Marina and JBR, getting from A to B to see the city’s sites is pretty difficult without some form of transport.